 Bank Financial Risk Managers in the past 12 years have been the busiest bunch recovering from the aftermath of the financial crisis of 2007-2008.
-These particular effects have brought about adoption of more robust and prudent credit risk models such us the prominent International Financial Reporting Standards 9 (IFRS9) that was fully adopted in Uganda in 2018.
+These particular effects have brought about the adoption of more robust and prudent credit risk models such as the prominent International Financial Reporting Standards 9 (IFRS9) that was fully adopted in Uganda in 2018.
 However, these models are not cover enough when the economy is threatened to collapse in the shortest time possible.

 Download the Whitepaper on How COVID-19 liquidity shock could collapse the local financial system

-While this lockdown has not restricted banks from carrying out their activities, there has been significant decline in number of transactions and business carried out at these intermediaries with most people looking to fast-move on most of the high-risk banks.
+While this lockdown has not restricted banks from carrying out their activities, there has been a significant decline in a number of transactions and business carried out at these intermediaries with most people looking to fast-move on most of the high-risk banks.
 But this only applies to rational clients who can tell what high risk and low risk is.
 Nevertheless, most of the high-risk banks have rational clients and these clients are there to leverage from the extra reward given to them for taking this risk.
-However, when the risk goes beyond a certain level of tolerance, we will soon be clattered with a host of bail out applications.
+However, when the risk goes beyond a certain level of tolerance, we will soon be clattered with a host of bailout applications.

-Like Bernanke stated during the aftermath of the financial crisis of 2008 before the Financial Crisis Inquiry Commission on 2nd September 2010, “Should the safety of their investments come into question, it is easier and safer to withdraw funds, than to invest time and resources to evaluate in detail whether their investment is, in fact, safe”, earmarking the run on banks.
+Like Bernanke stated during the aftermath of the financial crisis of 2008 before the Financial Crisis Inquiry Commission on 2nd September 2010, “Should the safety of their investments come into question, it is easier and safer to withdraw funds than to invest time and resources to evaluate in detail whether their investment is, in fact, safe”, earmarking the run on banks.

-For our case we are going to assess Centenary bank, a commercial bank with a high loan to deposit ratio and one whose impact has not been globally diversified.
-CERUDEB has for many years been the dominant local bank.
+For our case, we are going to assess Centenary bank, a commercial bank with a high loan to deposit ratio and one whose impact has not been globally diversified.
+Centenary Bank has for many years been the dominant local bank.
 However, Centenary is not listed.
 Financial analysts have put the price per share for its listing at highs of Ugx.
 2,555 and lows of Ugx.
 2,028 guaranteeing investors projected rates of return close to 100% over and above their cost of capital of just about 15.6%.
-This is the perfect case to assess as most banks have diversified into a number of different entities and have drifted away from the traditional commercial banking.
+This is the perfect case to assess as most banks have diversified into a number of different entities and have drifted away from traditional commercial banking.
 By the time this article is published, Centenary bank had not published its 2019 financial year report and so we shall project the financials for 2019.
-The financial information used in this case are published audited reports.
+The financial information used in this case is published audited reports.

 How the bank has performed over the past years.